Auto Scaling and Deep Security

 - Select Activate Agent automatically after installation.

 - Select the appropriate Security Policy, Computer Group and Relay Group.

-- Copy the script to your clipboard.
+- Click Copy to Clipboard.

 - Go to the AWS launch configuration, expand Advanced Details and paste the deployment script into User Data.